Budget Reconciliation: The Basics

-If the budget calls for reconciliation, it tells certain committees to change spending, revenues, or deficits by specific amounts.
+If the budget calls for reconciliation, it tells certain committees to change spending, revenues, deficits, or the debt limit by specific amounts.
 Each committee writes a bill to achieve its target, and if more than one committee is told to act, the Budget Committee puts the bills together into one big bill.

 That bill has special status in the Senate.
 Like the budget, it cannot be filibustered, and only needs a simple majority to pass.

 Other special rules, which are designed to protect the rights of the minority party, apply to reconciliation bills.
 Only policies that change spending or revenues can be included.
 Senate debate time is limited, and only certain kinds of amendments can be offered.
 For example, the Social Security program cannot be changed in reconciliation.

 Budget reconciliation provides a fast-track process for consideration of bills to implement the policy choices embodied in the annual congressional budget resolution.
 Earlier this year, for example, Congress used this tool to enact the American Rescue Plan Act.
 This report summarizes the reconciliation process and the recent history of its use.

 In its annual budget resolution, Congress sets total spending, revenues, the surplus or deficit, and the public debt.
 The budget may also include reconciliation instructions.
 These instructions direct one or more committees to recommend changes to existing law to achieve specified changes in spending, revenues, deficits, and/or the debt limit.